mikemag/Mastermind/docs/Score_Cache.md

 My results should be easily reproducible in any Java or C++ implementation with a score cache, and it's not too bad to go add it back into my implementations for further study if someone has an interesting variant I should explore.

+## References

+[1] D.E.
+Knuth.
+The computer as Master Mind.
+Journal of Recreational Mathematics, 9(1):1–6, 1976.